 Let’s face it, from time to time, we all underestimate the work involved with a small DIY project.
 And so unless your experienced in DIY or have renovated a property before, then it will always be a good rule to avoid homes in need of serious work.

 Honestly evaluate your abilities, your budget and how soon you need to move before purchasing a property that isn’t ready.

 It’s also worth remembering that if you overestimate your skills, you might end up paying for it twice as you will have to get a professional in to fix it.

-While it may be necessary to make a decision very quickly, especially if your market is moving at lightning speed, any sense of agent created urgency can usually be ignored.
+While it may be necessary to make a decision very quickly if you find a home you like, especially if your market is moving at lightening speed, any sense of agent created urgency can usually be ignored.

 However, there is a fine balance between being prepared up front, having done your homework and a losing a property because you’ve taken longer than really you need.

 It’s also easy to ignore vital steps such as neighbourhood safety, schools, and parking.
 As well as is the local shop is open late and within walking distance?!

 Also by taking your time, you can consider what the property is worth and the research to back up your offer.